gregswindle/project-guidelines/README.md

 ```

 And state what happens step-by-step.
 If there is any virtual environment, local server or database feeder needed, explain here.

+### Configuration

+Here you should write what are all of the configurations a user can enter when using the project.

+### API Reference

+If your product depends on external APIs, link to the API documentation.

+If your product **is an API or micro-service** itself, link to its OpenAPI/Swagger specification.

+### Data persistence

+Explain what database/datastore (and version) is used (if any).
+Provide

+ * Download links,
+ * Datastore design and schemas, relations etc...

 ## DevSecOps